tarantool/doc/doc/1.7/reference/reference_lua/net_box.rst

         ``conn:call('func', {'1', '2', '3'})`` is the remote-call equivalent of
         ``func('1', '2', '3')``.
 That is, ``conn:call`` is a remote
         stored-procedure call.
+        Limitation: the called function cannot return a function, for example if func2 is defined as :code:`function func2 () return func end` then ``conn:call(func2)`` will return "error: unsupported Lua type 'function'".

         **Examples:**